podcast

 DZ-49: Antagonists!
 1 - vs Humans

-What makes a strong human antagonist?
-Prompted by a listener (and patron of the podcast) question, Stu and Chas dive into antagonistic forces.
-And because Draft Zero does not do anything by halves, this is Part One of a Five Part Epic Exploration™ into antagonists; namely: vs humans, vs self, vs nature/supernatural, vs systems and "other". aka the classic narrative conflicts.
-For this "vs humans" part, we chose to look at DIE HARD, MISERY and THREE BILLBOARDS OUTSIDE OF EBBING, MISSOURI (with special mentions to THE DARK KNIGHT, LA LA LAND and - of co...
+Listen if you want to understand how to craft compelling antagonists who oppose your protagonist through direct human conflict Prompted by a listener (and patron of the podcast) question, Stu and Chas dive into antagonistic forces.
+And because Draft Zero does not do anything by halves, this is Part One of a Five Part Epic Exploration™ into antagonists; namely: vs humans, vs self, vs nature/supernatural, vs systems and “other”. aka the classic narrative conflicts.
+For this “vs humans” part, we chose to look at DIE HARD, MISERY and THREE BILLBOARDS OUTSIDE OF EBBING, MISSOURI (with speci...

 2018-03-31